-Receive appropriate safeguarding trianing for the role as they join (at the point of induction) the governing board
+Receive appropriate safeguarding trianing for the role as they join (at the point of induction) the governing board School

-School

-Will provide a coordinated offer of Early Help, contribute to such arrangements, inter-agency working plans and recording.
+Will provide a coordinated offer of Early Help, contribute to such arrangements, interagency working and plans.
+Recording on R4Ch system

-The lettings procedure will seek to ensure suitability of adults working with children on site e.g. requesting evidence of DBS checks
+The Lettings policy will seek to ensure suitability of adults working with children on site e.g. requesting evidence of DBS checks.
+That safeguarding requirements e.g. safeguarding policies and procedures are a condition of use and occupation of the site.

-Provide community users with the school's Child Protection and Safeguardng policy
+Provide community users with the schools Child Protection and Safeguardng policy